jartos/Reservation-System/README.md

 # Reservation System

+This is a Savonia Code Academy final project.

 In this app user can make cabin reservations.
 Registered user can become a cabin owner and add cabins to the reservation system.
 Admin role is for managing all the user, cabin, resort, reservation and activity information.